Kotlin/KEEP/proposals/explicit-backing-fields.md

 > }
 > ```

-With the proposed syntax in mind, the above code snipped could be rewritten as follows:
+With the proposed syntax in mind, the above code snippet could be rewritten as follows:

 ```kotlin
 class MyClass {